Kroko-fant/eco-engine/README.md

 By default, eco engine will start a web server and listen on a port specified in argv for WebSocket and HTTP communication.

-## Usage
-Once eco engine is running, you can interact with it through WebSocket or HTTP POST/GET requests to simulate the guild economy.
-Refer to the documentation or examples provided in the project's repository for detailed instructions on how to communicate with the engine and utilize its features.

 ## Documentations
 Coming soon™️